Updated on October 30th, 2024 by Felix Martinez

 W.W.
 Grainger, Inc. (GWW) recently increased its dividend for the 52nd consecutive year.
-This means Grainger has a position in the exclusive list of Dividend Kings.
-The Dividend Kings have raised their dividend payouts for at least 50 years.
+This means Grainger is on the exclusive list of Dividend Kings, who have raised their dividend payouts for at least 50 years.

 We believe quality dividend growth stocks like the Dividend Kings are attractive for long-term investors.
 For this reason, we compiled a full list of all Dividend Kings.